-Meet three women at the helm of natural skincare and haircare companies that have put ingredient sourcing at the heart of their initiatives.
+Meet two women at the helm of natural skincare and haircare companies that have put ingredient sourcing at the heart of their initiatives.

 Rahua Haircare was inspired by women from the Quechua-Shuar tribes who use a highly potent, restorative oil called Rahua (pronounced ra-wa) – believed to be the secret to their thick, lustrously shiny hair.
 Sourced and processed by Amazonian native women and men in accordance with the traditional methods and rituals that have been passed down for generations, Anna Ayers alongside her husband and Rahua co-founder Fabian Lliguin, dedicates herself to the preservation of the Amazon rainforest and the people that live there.